 Landmark On Main Street’s Lunar New Year Celebration (Long Island)

-On February 25, celebrate the Year of the Dragon with Landmark on Main Street in Port Washington.
-The event, which starts at 11 am, is presented in association with the Glow Culture Center in Flushing.
-It includes interactive crafts for all ages, traditional Lunar New Year food and snacks, and a live performance with traditional Chinese music.
+On January 26, celebrate the Year of the Snake with Landmark on Main Street in Port Washington.
+The event, which starts at 2:30PM until 4:30PM, is presented in association with the Greater Port Washington Chinese American Association.
+This exciting celebration features traditional Chinese Kunju Opera performances from the New York Chinese Opera Society, a show from CrazyLaugh Comedy, and a variety of presentations organized, choreographed, and presented by local residents.
 Admission to the event is free and open to all.

-Honor the Year of the Dragon at the Hudson River Museum with traditional Asian arts, crafts, demonstrations, and performances for all ages on February 17 from 11am-5pm.
+Honor the Year of the Snake at the Hudson River Museum with traditional Asian arts, crafts, demonstrations, and performances for all ages on February 1 from 11am-5pm.
 The celebrations kick off with a colorful ceremonial lion dance.
-Bring the little ones for family art workshops where you’ll make dragon drums and puppets, and learn the art of origami.
-Enjoy exciting performances of Chinese folk dances, Indonesian gamelan music and dance, and a demonstration of the ancient art of Tai Chi.
-To round out the afternoon programming, a samulnori piece will be performed by the New York Korean Performing Arts Center youth group.
+Bring the little ones for family art workshops where you’ll make slithering snake paper crafts and fú posters and learn the art of origami.
+Enjoy exciting performances of Chinese classical dances, Indonesian gamelan music and dance, and a demonstration of the ancient art of Tai Chi.
 Stick around until 2pm and witness a special showing of The Sky Tonight: The Skylore of China that features traditional Chinese constellations.
+To round out the afternoon programming, a sogo-chum dance will be performed by the New York Korean Performing Arts Center at 4pm.
 All workshops and performances are free with general admission.
 Planetarium shows and Glenview historic home tours are ticketed.

 Lunar New Year Gala Show at The Egg (Capital-Saratoga)